xiaoxianyu-office/mm/drops/DropTypes/Command.md

 ## Description
 When dropped, a command is executed only once by the console, regardless of the amount specified.
+You can use caster-scoped and trigger-scoped placeholders to fetch information from the mob that dropped the command and the entity that killed it respectively.
-A `<drop.amount>` [placeholder](Skills/Placeholders#misc-placeholders) can instead be used to fetch the original amount
+A `<drop.amount>` [placeholder](Skills/Placeholders#misc-placeholders) can instead be used to fetch the original amount.

 ## Attributes